 While many players are launching a live sports streaming service today, there are a few key challenges they have to address to create a successful service.

-Enhance the user experience: Delivering a high-quality user experience for live streaming of sports is also important.
+- Enhance the user experience: Delivering a high-quality user experience for live streaming of sports is also important.
 Latency has been a major challenge for content owners and service providers.
 Those issues are starting to be resolved thanks to advancements in compression and the use of CMAF.
 Today, service providers can deliver the same low latency for live sports as broadcasters.
 Scalability is another issue that can cause quality issues for viewers during live sports streaming.
 When millions of subscribers are simultaneously watching a premium sports event, scalability issues can occur.
 Scalability issues during live event streaming are generally related to customer management or signal delivery challenges.
-With cloud-based solutions, like Harmonic’s VOS®360 Live Streaming Platform, service providers can easily scale and improve user experience.
+With cloud-based solutions, like Harmonic’s VOS®360 Media SaaS, service providers can easily scale and improve user experience.
 Cloud technology is built for rapid scaling, whereas traditional infrastructure may take more time and investment to build up.